yousefturin/quizzki/README.md

-# Getting Started with Create React App
+# Getting Started with Quizzki React App
 This project will not work without the following steps:

 ## `npm install`